ImGokulKrishNan/DSA-Problems/README.md

 - Deletion of an element: O(log n)
 Simplify the expression: Simplify the mathematical expression by removing constants, lower-order terms, and insignificant factors.
 Focus on the most dominant term that represents the growth rate of the algorithm.
 Determine the time complexity notation: Use Big O notation to express the condensed expression, where Big O indicates the time complexity's upper bound.
 O(1) stands for constant time, O(n) for linear time, O(n^2) for quadratic time, and so forth are common notations.

+### What is Data Structure?

+The data structure name indicates itself that organizing the data in memory.

+### Types of Data Structures

+There are two types of data structures:

+- Primitive data structure
+- Non-primitive data structure

+**Primitive Data structure**

+The primitive data structures are primitive data types.
+The int, char, float, double, and pointer are the primitive data structures that can hold a single value.

+**Non-Primitive Data structure**

+The non-primitive data structure is divided into two types:

+- Linear data structure
+- Non-linear data structure

+**Linear Data Structure**

+The arrangement of data in a sequential manner is known as a linear data structure.
+The data structures used for this purpose are Arrays, Linked list, Stacks, and Queues.
+In these data structures, one element is connected to only one another element in a linear form.